-Students will identify an Examination Committee with three faculty members-a main advisor, a second faculty member from the CADP Program, and a third member from the Psychology Department or other relevant unit of the university, such as Public Health or Education.
-Each CADP faculty member can serve on no more than two committees within a given exam cycle.
-This means that a maximum of four students can complete the preliminary exam during a given cycle.
-The student should make sure to identify the three core members of their committee at least one month prior to the exam date.
+Students will identify an Examination Committee with three faculty members-their main Advisor who will serve as chair, a second faculty member from the CADP Program, and a third member from the CADP program faculty, the Psychology Department or other relevant unit of the university, such as Public Health or Education.
+CADP faculty members are limited in the number of committees they can serve on each semester, so students are encouraged to secure their committee as soon as possible after deciding the semester in which they will take the preliminary exam.